U53RW4R3/RemoteKeyStrokes/README.md

 $ rks -m mayhem -s format -s diskpart -a pwsh
 ```

-### 0x08 - Specify Grapical Remote Software
+### 0x08 - Specify window name.

-- If you're targeting VNC network protocols you can specify the window name with `tightvnc`.
+If you're targeting VNC, Telnet, or other network protocols you can specify the window name.
+This is useful whenever if you're using `remmina` or another terminal instance with a renamed window.

 ```
-$ rks -c implant.ps1 -w tightvnc
+$ rks -c implant.ps1 -w <window_name>
 ```

 ### 0x09 - FAQ